joeyede/AutorunAutotune/README.md

 ## Background:
 This is designed to emulate the way Open APS runs Autotune nightly, allowing users of AndroidAPS to benefit from it.
-My understanding is Open APS uses the pump profile as its basline and then runs autotune against that, which it then uses without modifying the base profile.
-AutorunAutotune emulates this by using two Nightscout profiles:
+Open APS uses the pump profile as its basline and will not allow more the 20% deviation from it.
+It also pulls the latest profile and then runs autotune against that.
+AutorunAutotune uses a simplifed version of this by using two Nightscout profiles:
 - baseline - This is your trusted base profile which will be downloaded from nightscourt and autotune will run against.
+It is used for both the "pump profile" and current profile.
 - OpenAPS Autosync - This is the output profile which will be uploaded and **overwritten** if it already exists.
 The udpated "OpenAPS Autosync" profile will then be triggered activating it in AndroidAPS